alandekok/jlibtool/README.md

 ## Usage

 Edit your build system (usually a Makefile), and replace references to "libtool" with "jlibtool".
-Many projects will "just work".
+Some projects will "just work".

-### Even Better Usage
+### Libtool Makes Life Harder

-Jlibtool is smarter than libtool in some situations.
-For compatibility, it still accepts the `--mode=compile` options.
+Jlibtool is designed for tha lazy programmer.
+For compatibility, it still accepts the standard libtool `--mode=compile` options.
 But it can be smarter.
-Let's see why, using a common example:
+Let's see why, using an example.
+The following line is typical of how libtool is used:

     $ libtool --mode=compile $(CC) $(CFLAGS) -c foo.c -o foo.lo